yunhaixiang/yunhaimath/research.md

 - \\(\mathbb A^1\\)-enumerative geometry
 - Moduli spaces and stacks

+and more.
 Outside my main interest, I'm curious about logic and foundations of mathematics.

 ### Publications
 - **This is the title of your paper** \\